cancerian0684/tutorial-basic-auth-server/README.md

 # tutorial-basic-auth-server
-Spring Security Based Basic Auth Server
+Spring Security Based Basic Auth Server written in Kotlin

+## Build Project
+To build this project run the below command:

+`./gradlew build -x test`

+To run this application

+`./gradlew bootRun`